 Not only that, but we also consider our ETFs to be a good protection against higher inflation, in case the Euro or other currencies lose value for whatever reason.

 In the past, the stock market has been a good hedge in periods of hyperinflation, as was the case in Germany between 1920-1924.

 If you want to learn more about ETFs, here are some sources I highly recommend:

 Here’s the deal, I’m a tax resident in Austria.
 We have a very complicated tax system compared to most other countries in Europe when it comes to investment funds like ETFs.
 That’s the reason why we currently have most of our ETFs with the Austrian broker Flatex, which automatically takes care of the taxation for us.

-That’s why I’m slowly adding more to Degiro, which allows me to buy my favorite ETF for free once per month (+ whenever I have over 1.000€ or more to invest).
+Meanwhile on Degiro, I could buy my favorite ETF once per month (+ whenever I have over 1.000€ or more to invest), commission-free (make sure you check the exact conditions).
 Those savings definitely add up over time.
-Since I’m doing my tax returns every year anyway, it turns out not to be too much extra work.

 Degiro is a licensed, regulated investment firm, based in the Netherlands.
 As such, they’re supervised by the Dutch Authority for Financial Markets and the Dutch Central Bank.

 Your assets are always held in a separate entity, which is standard practice across investment brokers.
 That means they’re separate from Degiro and can’t be touched in case they would ever go bankrupt.

 When you open an account, Degiro asks you to choose between two account types: Basic and Custody.

 I will only look at the main differences between these two accounts, at least from our perspective as ETF investors.